top of page

 The noun 'exaltation' has its etymological roots in Latin.
 It is derived from the Latin word 'exaltatio,' which is formed from 'ex,' meaning 'out,' and 'altus,' meaning 'high' or 'elevated.'
 In its original Latin sense, 'exaltatio' referred to the act of lifting up or elevating something to a higher position.
 Over time, the term evolved to encompass the feeling of great happiness, elation, or euphoria that comes from achieving or experiencing something extraordinary.
 When someone experiences 'exaltation,' they are emotionally lifted to a higher state of joy and elation, as if they have been elevated above the ordinary.
 The etymology of 'exaltation' underscores its historical connection to the notion of emotional and mental elevation, emphasizing the sense of extraordinary happiness and elation that it conveys.

-Quiz: Find the meaning of exaltation
+Quiz: Find the meaning of the noun exaltation:

 Try Again!